annadeen2/data-analysis-housing-insecurity/README.md

 The CSVs come from the following sources:

 - The DEEP-MAPS model of the labor force:
-  - `Unemployment-data.csv`: Shows estimates of unemployment and labor force participation by race, education, age, gender, marital status, and citizenship for most census tracts in the U.S., including New York City.
+  - `unemployment-data.csv`: Shows estimates of unemployment and labor force participation by race, education, age, gender, marital status, and citizenship for most census tracts in the U.S., including New York City.
 The Tract-Level Data for 2020 (retitled unemployment-data.csv for this analysis) can be downloaded from https://www.deepmaps.io/data/.
 - Geographic identifiers:
   - `geoid.csv`: Shows geographic identifiers, or GEOIDs, and census tracts for New York City
 - ZIP codes: